jramber/dotconf/README.md

 > Remember to install `ripgrep` in order to be able to search with `telescope`

+### Blink.cmp

+For it to work without issues, you will need `cargo` and `rustup`.
+But most importantly, you might need to run `cargo build --release` where the blink package is installed.
+For linux it is at `/home/juanda/.local/share/nvim/site/pack/core/opt/blink.cmp`.
+Do not forget to look for `blink.cmp`.

+If you are not able to find it you might need to do something like tihs `find ~/.local/share/nvim/ -type d -name "blink.cmp"`

 ### LSP

 In order for LSP and Mason to install all the server languages you will need to install `npm` first.
 To o so, run the following command: